lucidworks/lucidworks-view/README.md

 # Tiara
   Tiara is a consumer-facing front end for Lucidworks Fusion.
 It provides a basic search interface with simple configuration, so you can quickly deliver a Fusion-based search solution with minimal development.
-Tiara is powered by Fusion, Gulp, Angular, and libsass.
+Tiara is powered by Fusion, Gulp, Angular, and libSaSS.

   You can also use Tiara as the basis for developing a more sophisticated Web interface, using Foundation for Apps: http://foundation.zurb.com/apps/docs/